There are several grades of membership available, to reflect your interest and professional experience.

 - Student – An introductory membership for those studying technical communications.

-- Entry-level (was Junior) – The grade for professionals starting out in the field.
+- Entry-level – The grade for professionals starting out in the field.

 - Member – For experienced technical communicators.